 We will visit you or your child at home and talk to you or your child about what you or your child find most difficult.
 We will have a look at your home and see if we can help.
 This is a functional assessment

 You or your child may be asked to show us how you or your child do things such as getting upstairs, getting in and out of a chair or getting in and out of the bath.

 Our Disability Officers and Occupational Therapists are trained to work with people with a wide range of disabilities.
 They consider the physical, psychological and social needs of the people they visit to try to enable them to remain as independent as possible in their own homes.

-If you or your child are a Wakefield and District Housing tenant our Adaptations Service can carry out major adaptations to your home, for example; stairlifts and through floor lifts (vertical lifts).
+If you or your child are a WDH tenant our Adaptations Service can carry out major adaptations to your home, for example; stairlifts and through floor lifts (vertical lifts).
 Your landlord would support building works such as replacing the bath with a shower and installing ground floor facilities etc. Your landlord must support all work.

 What happens next?

 After you or your child's assessment, the member of staff who visited will discuss the assessment and the details of you or your child's circumstances with their manager.
 This ensures everyone is treated fairly and equally.